limegimlet/covid_dataviz/index.md

 {% raw %}<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://limegimlet.github.io/covid_dataviz/alerts_idf.html" height="500" width="100%"></iframe>
 {% endraw %}

-# Why did I make this?
+# Why create yet another Covid graphic?

 I wanted to be able to see all indicator numbers for different areas of France in one interactive map, and suspect I'm not alone.
 The official maps from the French governenment are either static images, or are interactive but do not show the indicators that determine alert levels & restrictions.